-An important source prerequisite performing pulsed FNRR concerns its time duration.
-For a source-detector distance of ~ 3 m, it must be of the order of a few ns (or shorter) to ensure a sufficiently high resolution to resolve the main characteristic features of the cross sections.
+the main characteristic features of the cross sections.
 As far as laser-driven sources are concerned, protons are accelerated from the target almost instantaneously.
-Thus, the temporal spread of the neutron source is mainly related to the different times that non-monoenergetic protons spend to reach and interact with the converter.
-In the MC simulations, we retrieved the instant of time at which neutrons leave the rear surface of the converter.
-The FWHM of the emission time distribution is reported in Figure 4(b) as a function of a_0 for each converter material.
+Thus, the temporal spread of the neutron source is mainly related to the different times that nonmonoenergetic protons spend to reach and interact with the converter.
+In the MC simulations, we retrieve the instant of time at which neutrons leave the rear surface of the converter.
+The FWHM of the emission time distribution is reported in Fig. 4(b) as a function of $a_0$ for each converter material.
 It is lower than 1.2 ns for all the case studies considered here.
-Another parameter affecting the ToF resolution is the lateral dimension of the neutron source.
+Another parameter affecting the TOF resolution is the lateral dimension of the neutron source.
 Typically, it is of the order of some cm.
-We retrieved the radial position of neutrons at the rear surface of the converter, and we evaluated the source spot size as $2 \times FWHM$ of the distribution.
-As shown in Figure 4(c), the spot size is always smaller than 1 cm.
+We retrieve the radial position of neutrons at the rear surface of the converter, and we evaluate the source spot size as $2 \times FWHM$ of the distribution.
+As shown in Fig. 4(c), the spot size is always smaller than 1 cm.
 Therefore, the laser-driven source time and spatial spread are sufficiently small for pulsed FNRR.

-As previously mentioned, the minimum neutron flux at the detector should be $\sim 10^4 \text{ n/(cm^2 s)}$.
-We aim to compare this value with the fluxes achieved with the laserdriven neutron sources.
-We evaluated the number of neutrons per unit of primary proton and solid angle emitted within $\pm 5^{\circ}$ to the converter normal direction and energies between 0.5 and 11 MeV.
-The yields are reported in Figure 4(d).
-At a 3 m distance, the area subtended by the corresponding solid angle is sufficiently wide to inspect large objects (~ 50 cm lateral size), and the energy-angle distribution is uniform (see Appendix A).
-Then, by combining the yields with the number of protons accelerated per shot (from scaling (6)) and the nominal repetition rates, we obtain the fluxes delivered by the laser-driven neutron sources.
-They are compared with the minimum required neutron flux in Figure 4(e).
+As previously mentioned, the minimum neutron flux at the detector should be approximately $10^4$ n/(cm s).
+We aim to compare this value with the fluxes achieved with the laser-driven neutron sources.
+We evaluate the number of neutrons per unit of primary proton and solid angle emitted within $\pm 5^{\circ}$ to the converter normal direction and energies between 0.5 and 11 MeV.
+The yields are reported in Fig. 4(d).
+At a 3-m distance, the area subtended by the corresponding solid angle is sufficiently wide to inspect large objects (approximately 50 cm lateral size), and the energy-angle distribution is uniform (see Appendix A).
+Then, by combining the yields with the number of protons accelerated per shot [from scaling Eq.
+(6)] and the nominal repetition rates, we obtain the fluxes delivered by the laser-driven neutron sources.
+They are compared with the minimum required neutron flux in Fig. 4(e).
 The analysis shows that DLTs and $a_0 = 20 - 25$ are necessary to perform pulsed FNRR with laser-driven sources exploiting commercial systems.
 Moreover, the highest neutron fluxes are provided by Be converters.
 Again, these conclusions are conservative concerning the number of protons, since the enhancement provided by DLTs is neglected.
 In addition, the neutron flux along the beam axis can be further enhanced via neutron collimation downstream of the converter [87].
-We have not included this component in the analysis since its design is beyond the scope of this work.
-It is well-known that the proton spectrum is subject to a certain degree of fluctuation in terms of slope and cutoff energy during experiments.
+We do not include this component in the analysis since its design is beyond the scope of this work.

+It is well known that the proton spectrum is subject to a certain degree of fluctuation in terms of slope and cutoff energy during experiments.
 However, to achieve a reliable laser-driven FNRR analysis, the neutron spectrum shape must not vary from shot to shot.
 We assess this requirement by considering the $a_0 = 20$ and Be converter case study.
-For this specific condition, the proton spectrum provided to the MC simulation is modelled as equation 5, considering $T_e = 9$ MeV and $E{p,max} = 57.6$ MeV.
-Here, we perform four MC simulations of neutron generation considering different proton energy spectra as input.
-They are defined by $T_e = 6.3$ 7.6, 10.3 and 11.7 MeV, corresponding to deviations of ± 15 and $\pm 30\%$ from the original value.
-According to the model [47], the maximum proton energies are equal to 39.5, 50.7, 61.9 and 73.2 MeV.
-The neutron energy spectra retrieved from MC simulations are presented in Figure 4(f).
-We consider neutrons emitted from the converter rear side and within a divergence angle of $\pm 5^{\circ}$.
-As expected, the maximum neutron energies vary according to the cut-off energies of the incident protons.
-Nevertheless, the proton spectrum shape in the energy range of interest for pulsed FNRR (i.e. within 0 - 11 MeV) does not change.
-Therefore, we can conclude that shot-to-shot proton spectrum fluctuations will not affect the reliability of laser-driven FNRR.
+For this specific condition, the proton spectrum provided to the MC simulation is modeled as Eq.
+(5), considering $T_e =$ 9 MeV and $E{p,max} = 57.6$ MeV.
+Here, we perform four